mother-of-all-self-hosting/ansible-role-readeck/docs/configuring-readeck.md

 SPDX-FileCopyrightText: 2023 Antonis Christofides
 SPDX-FileCopyrightText: 2023 Felix Stupp
 SPDX-FileCopyrightText: 2023 Pierre 'McFly' Marty
+SPDX-FileCopyrightText: 2024 - 2025 MASH project contributors
 SPDX-FileCopyrightText: 2024 - 2025 Suguru Hirahara
+SPDX-FileCopyrightText: 2024 noah

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

 # Setting up Readeck

-This is an [Ansible](https://www.ansible.com/) role which installs [Readeck](https://github.com/httpjamesm/Readeck) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Readeck](https://readeck.org) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Readeck allows you to view StackOverflow threads without exposing your IP address, browsing habits, and other browser fingerprinting data to the website.
+Readeck is a simple web application that lets you save the precious readable content of web pages you like and want to keep forever.

-See the project's [documentation](https://github.com/httpjamesm/Readeck/blob/main/README.md) to learn what Readeck does and why it might be useful to you.
+See the project's [documentation](https://readeck.org/en/docs/) to learn what Readeck does and why it might be useful to you.

 ## Adjusting the playbook configuration